-To view additional documentation or for support from a MachMotion Support Representative, visit:
+To view additional documentation visit: www.support.machmotion.com

 White Box: Most controls will ship with a smaller white cardboard box.
 This box may contain manuals, cables, and more that would make for a good starting point of your install.

 Keys: Some controls use barrel keys to turn on the computer.
 Barrel keys are included and are usually located in the white box.
 Keep one key as a spare, and take to locksmith to make additional copies if needed.
 More information at: